Urinary Incontinence Treatment in Reno

 Sacral nerve modulation therapy gently stimulates the nerves that control the bladder and bowel.
 The sacral nerve carries signals between the spinal cord and the bladder and bowel and helps hold and release urine and bowel movements.
 Stimulating the sacral nerve helps control the signals and improve symptoms of and fecal incontinence.

-Axonics created the first FDA approved rechargeable sacral neuromodulation device.
+Axonics created the first FDA approved rechargeable sacral nerve modulation device.
 In a clinical study, 90 percent of patients achieved clinically significant improvements at six months post-implant.
 Ninety-three percent of patients were satisfied with their therapy, and 92 percent said they would undergo treatment again with the same expected results.

-The Axonics device offers some unique advantages.
-Firstly, patients with the Axonics device have the ability to undergo full-body magnetic resonance imaging (MRI) scans; previously, this was not possible and the device needed to be explanted before an MRI.
-Also, the Axonics device is rechargeable and can offer up to 15 years of symptom relief (compared to other devices which required more frequent surgical replacement).
+Dr. Sasse’s technique of sacral nerve modulation offers some unique advantages.
+Firstly, patients with the device have the ability to undergo full-body magnetic resonance imaging (MRI) scans; previously, this was not possible and the device needed to be explanted before an MRI.
+Also, the device is rechargeable and can offer up to 15 years of symptom relief (compared to other devices which required more frequent surgical replacement).

 Are Treatments Covered by Insurance?

-Axonics sacral neuromodulation therapy has been so successful in clinical trials that Medicare, Medicaid and most other private insurance providers offer coverage.
+Certain sacral nerve modulation systems have been so successful in clinical trials that Medicare, Medicaid and most other private insurance providers offer coverage.
 The team at Sasse Surgical can confirm insurance coverage and help obtain pre-authorization for the procedure.

 Learn More About Sacral Neuromodulation Therapy